fokosun/Checkpoint2/README.md

         $user = User::getAll();

-This spits out all the records from the database as JSON

 **to find a particular record, say the third record:**

         $user = User::find(3);

-This spits out the third row to you as JSON, just like that!
-Nice.
+**how about deleting a record?**

+        $user = User::destroy(1);

+Nice and straight forward.
 Hey, i told you it was simple didn't I!
 Potato ORM is an open-source project, so please feel free to tell family and friends to use or contribute to Potato ORM.

 ## Contributing